raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

-You're going to work on the first part of the program to make Tree sprite a little bigger because Tree sprite is difficult to see at the start of the game.
+Tree sprite is difficult to see at the start of the game.
+You're going to work on the first part of the program to make Tree sprite bigger.
 You're also going to improve the instructions for the player!

 --- task ---
 + Open the code editor.

 + `when green flag clicked`{:class="block3events"} starts the game.

 + Tree sprite is scaled to 10% of its actual size.
-Start the tree at a larger percentage (%).
+Increase the percentage (%) to start Tree sprite at a bigger size.
 ```blocks3
 set size to [10%] ::looks
 ```